 The property consists of a 5/6 bedroom period farmhouse, dating back to 1700's, with both stone and modern agricultural buildings.
 The property is steeped in history and local folklore.
-4 acres, for offers around £650,000.
-The house is located in the centre of its land, surrounded by stone barns in courtyard setting, with a large duck pond to the front.
+The house is located in the centre of its 123 acres of land, surrounded by stone barns in courtyard setting, with a large duck pond to the front.
 It is approached by its own long tree lined tarmac drive.

 The buildings consist of a large stone range which is divided into smaller units, suited for stabling, tack room, hay store, garaging, or general storage.
 There are several other buildings, some of which are currently used as a workshop, log store, boiler house, outside toilet and dog kennel.
 The large steel agricultural building is located to the rear of the property, situated several hundred meters from the house.
 The buildings are in good order and all benefit from a mains electricity supply.
 They could easily be adapted to suit a prospective buyers needs.